New IFTA Filing Requirements

 The Comptrollerís Office will work with affected employers to bring their Maryland income tax withholding accounts into good standing.
 While interest and penalties will be waived, employers remain liable for unpaid withholding taxes.
 The Comptroller's Office will, however, establish payment plans for affected taxpayers as appropriate.

 While further action following the Wynne case is being considered, taxpayers should be aware that the statute allows three years to file amended tax returns and taxpayers are advised to speak with a tax professional to determine whether the case affects them.

 Sales and Use Tax Changes

 Due to recent legislative changes, there is a new section on Sales and Use Tax Form 202 for the 9-1-1 Surcharge Fee.
-Beginning July 1, 2013, sellers of prepaid wireless telecommunications services are required to report and remit all Prepaid Wireless E 9-1-1 Fees collected by the seller for retail transactions of prepaid wireless telecommunications.
+As of July 1, 2013, sellers of prepaid wireless telecommunications services are required to report and remit all Prepaid Wireless E 9-1-1 Fees collected by the seller for retail transactions of prepaid wireless telecommunications.
 See the new Sales and Use Tax Facts and Sales and Use Tax Bulletin for more information.

-Also, beginning August, 1, 2013, taxpayers may no longer include or report sales and use taxes using the EFT ACH (Electronic Funds Transfer Automated Clearinghouse) option.
+Also, as of August, 1, 2013, taxpayers may no longer include or report sales and use taxes using the EFT ACH (Electronic Funds Transfer Automated Clearinghouse) option.
 You may file and pay using our free bFile service which offers direct debit, or you may pay by credit card online at www.officialpayments.com or by calling 1-800-2PAY-TAX (1-800-272-9829).